We’re planting, protecting or restoring a tree for every refill you buy. Here’s where, why and how we are making it happen

-On Earth Day this year, we had a big announcement.
-We made a commitment to plant, protect or restore one tree for every refill sold throughout the year.
-To do this, we’ve been working with two incredible partners, supporting projects in India and Kenya with the goal of nurturing 5 million trees before the end of 2022.
-So, if you’ve purchased one of our refills this year, here’s an update on the impact you’ve already made in supporting both the wellbeing of our planet and the local communities in these areas.
+Since 2021, we’ve been planting, protecting or restoring a tree for every refill you’ve bought.
+Our aim?
+To help conserve some of the most vital ecosystems on earth and restore the forests that provide us with invaluable protection and carbon sequestering.
+To do this, we’ve been working with two incredible partners, supporting projects in India and Kenya.
+So, if you’ve purchased one of our refills in the last two years, here’s an update on the impact you’ve already made in supporting both the wellbeing of our planet and the local communities in these areas.

 In partnership with EARTHDAY.ORG’s™ The Canopy Project, your refill purchase is helping to restore The Sundarbans, a UN World Heritage site and the largest deltaic region in the world.
 This area has sadly been a victim of climate change, resulting in the destruction of its mangrove forests.
 To help rehabilitate this area, the focus of this project is planting, protecting and restoring the mangrove trees that provide vital protection, and nutrient-rich habitats.
 Why is this so important?
 We interviewed the project’s regional director, Karuna Singh, to paint a picture of how this project is running and the impact it’s having, not only on the soil and forests but also on the local community.